joergklausen/mkndaq/README.md

 	- align subnet mask and gateway

 #### Picarro G2401
 Hourly files are pushed from Picarro to Minix using simple ftp.
 Files are staged from there.
+(NB: There is also a file share setup on the MKN MINIX.
+Share is not needed for mkndaq, but may be useful anyway).

 #### Aerosol rack
+Hourly files are pushed from PSI NUC to Minix using simple ftp.
 See [1,2].
 Enable sharing of /Data/send as 'psi'.
 Lookup IP address using ifconfig.
+(NB: Share is not needed for mkndaq, but may be useful anyway).

 - Identify workgroup on Windows 10 machine:
     - net config workstation